roclar/roclar.github.io/_posts/2015-11-12-USENIX-LISA-2015-day-two.md

 docker inspect is how you get all of the metadata information for a container

 ## Automated Build and Deployment of Docker Hosts and Containers ##
-2:00 pm-3:30 pm
-Mini Tutorial
-Bill Fraser and Dimitrios Liappis, Pythian @wmjfraser
+2:00 pm-3:30 pm, Mini Tutorial, Bill Fraser and Dimitrios Liappis, Pythian @wmjfraser

 [LISA 2015 Docker Tutorial](https://github.com/pythian/lisa15-docker-tutorial)